tjennr/template-ads/replit.md

 - June 18, 2025: Fixed dropdown visibility and styling - dropdowns now properly hidden by default and only appear when buttons clicked, updated colors to white background with proper contrast matching website theme
 - June 18, 2025: Redesigned orientation and templates sections as horizontal dropdowns - both controls now appear side-by-side in a single row, displaying currently selected option when closed and revealing all options when clicked for cleaner, more compact interface
 - June 18, 2025: Enhanced dropdown behavior - orientation and template dropdowns now remain open after selection until user clicks outside, providing better user experience and allowing multiple selections without reopening
+- June 18, 2025: Implemented Canva-style smart guides and snap-to-grid functionality - elements now show visual alignment guides (red for canvas center, teal for object alignment) and automatically snap into position when within 8 pixels of alignment points, enhancing precision in design layout

 ## Changelog
 - June 16, 2025.
 Initial setup